strapi/strapi/docs/v3.x/plugins/graphql.md

   resolver: {
     Query: {
       restaurants: false, // The `restaurants` query will no longer be in the GraphQL schema.
+      restaurantsConnection: false, // You can also disable aggregation per API.
     },
     Mutation: {
       createRestaurant: false,